feathersjs-ecosystem/feathers-vuex/docs/service-plugin.md

 - `item {Number|String|Object}` - The item or id of the item to be deleted.

+### `removeTemps(state, tempIds)`

+// Removes temp records.
+Also cleans up tempsByNewId

+- `items {Array}` - An array of ids or of objects with tempIds that will be removed from the data store

 ### `removeItems(state, items)`

 Removes the passed in items or ids from the store.